Adult Use Cannabis (Non-medical, Recreational, Responsible Use)

 3) Do I have to get a state ID card?

 No, a state ID card is not required.
 It’s optional.
-If a patient has a valid State issued ID card they will not be required to pay general sales tax on their medicine purchased at dispensaries.
+If a patient has a valid State issued ID card they will not be required to pay county sales tax on their medicine purchased at dispensaries.
 They will have to pay some tax.
 Law enforcement officials recognize the state ID card.
 The state ID cards are issued through your county health department.
 If you register for a medical cannabis card through the state, than you are barred from owning a gun.

 4) Where do I get the state ID card?

 Patients must register with their County Health Department to apply for the State ID card.
 Most offices are by appointment only and have a website through the County’s Public Heath Department web pages.